Have you strategically planned for taxes you may have to pay on your retirement income?

 Everyone’s tax situation is unique.
 The impact of taxes is dependent on many things specific to your income and the structure of your investments.
 It may not be accurate to assume that your tax rate or the amount of tax you will pay in retirement will be lower than during your working years.

-For these reasons, it is important to work with your financial and tax advisors on a regular basis to understand the tax implications of your investments and to plan accordingly to help structure your retirement income plan for the best possible outcome for you.
+For these reasons, it is important to work with your financial and tax advisors on a regular basis to understand the tax implications of your investments and to plan accordingly to help structure your retirement income plan.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.